polkastream/pstr/README.md

 - Funds for a Polkadot parachain auction.
 - Streamer and gamer rewards for listening to music and podcasts, watching movies and TV shows, and/or socializing and playing over 40 games in the Polkaverse.
 - Wide range of fun community activity airdrops and incentives to grow the Polkastream streaming and gaming platform userbase worldwide.
-- Allocation toward humanitarian efforts across the globe.
-The charities funded will be chosen by Polkastreamers through the PDAO.
+- Allocation toward humanitarian efforts across the globe and charities funded by Polkastreamers through the PDAO.

 # Wallet Distributions